 It only makes sense that if you are ordering bottles of craft beer in the mail that you want a friendly and helpful staff of people who are ready to help you if there is a problem with your shipment or something arrives broken.

-The clubs that I recommend have great customer service with quick response times.
+The clubs that we recommend have great customer service with quick response times.

-In the event that a shipment arrives broken or damages, they ship another one out the next day without even asking a question.
+In the event that a shipment arrives broken or damaged, they ship another one out the next day – no questions asked.

 Also, you can cancel your membership any time – this is important since it means you are not committing to a long-term subscription that you may not like or end up having to end for whatever reason.
 This flexibility is an important aspect of a great product and user experience.